1. How can GCA help me homeschool my children?

 8. If my students take classes at GCA, are they automatically enrolled in an umbrella school?

 No, but GCA does offer a diploma program (RLCA at Glasgow) for middle school and high school students.
-We also provide an umbrella school for students in K-5th grade who are children of Reach Church members, GCA teachers, or a younger sibling of a student enrolled in the RLCA at Glasgow diploma program.
+We also provide an umbrella school for students in K-5th grade who are children of GCA teachers or a younger sibling of a student enrolled in the RLCA at Glasgow diploma program.

 * Students who take classes at GCA must either join an umbrella school OR report directly to the state.